 Here we run through the hurdles thus far and the reason why, right now, no company is yet ready to release a foldable smartphone.

 The hardware just isn't ready

-There are some great points made by iFixit about the fragility of OLED screens - although Samsung is the only maker to be producing hole-punch cameras in such panels such as the Galaxy S10+, no other maker has managed it - and how any interference from dust/particles would also spell death.
-Not to mention the obvious: repeat folding robots do things exactly the same time and again, unlike humans who might repeat an action multiple times, but rarely with accuracy (otherwise we'd all hit triple 20 on the dartboard every time and be world champs, right?).
+There are some great points made by iFixit about the fragility of OLED screens - although Samsung is the only maker to be producing hole-punch cameras in such panels such as the Galaxy S10+ (no other maker has managed it) and how any interference from dust/particles would also spell death.
+Not to mention that during testing repeat 'folding robots' do things exactly the same time and again, unlike humans who might repeat an action multiple times, but rarely with accuracy (otherwise we'd all hit triple 20 on the dartboard every time and be world champs, right?).

 But there's a bigger potential issue: screen protectors aren't good enough to resist scratches*.
 And when you've got a phone that effectively has an exposed screen on both sides - yep, that's you there, Mr Mate X - it's even more at risk for it.

 (*As nobody has been able to test a Mate X in real life this is currently unfounded, but we'd be highly surprised to see one such device survive more than a week without some epic Tyrion Lannister-style lacerations).

 Both Samsung Galaxy Fold and Huawei Mate X depend on Google's Android operating system.
 And as these phones aren't made by Google, their extra screens, folds, unusually placed notches and such like add a pervading issue in how adaptations to the software will work.
 Or won't, more to the point, because third-parties will likely need to invest time in getting their apps to work correctly - time which they may not be willing to invest.